azedeveloper/NanoCode/README.md

 - Open and Save files with CTRL + O and CTRL + S.
 - Syntax Highlighting with the CodeMirror library.
+- The app is only 8.5mb at the moment!

 ### Not finished: